mbeacom/genai-processors-pydantic/README.md

 ### On Successful Validation

 * The yielded part's metadata['validation_status'] is set to 'success'.
-* The metadata['validated_instance'] contains the actual Pydantic model object.
+* The metadata['validated_data'] contains the serialized dictionary representation of the validated data (ensuring ProcessorParts remain serializable).
 * The part's text is updated to be the formatted JSON representation of the validated data.
 * A processor.status() message like ✅ Successfully validated... is yielded.